MrBuluc/MrBuluc/README.md

 - ⚡ Fun fact: I love to swim 🏊‍♀️, and cycling 🚴‍♀️

 ## 🕒 What I am doing now:
-I'm developing a project for ITU Çekirdek 🚀.
+I'm developing a project for SRSTech 🚀.
 I'm developing an app with my team 👨🏼‍🤝‍👨🏻.

 <br />